renreine/thumbs-app-policies/privacy-policy.md

 - To enable gameplay, invites, and real-time updates
 - To send relevant push notifications

+## Request Data Deletion

+If you wish to delete your account and associated data from Thumbs, please send a request to [support](mailto:rene.reinertsen@gmail.com)using the email address linked to your account.

+We will process your request within 7 days.

 ## Contact Us
 If you have questions or concerns, email us at: [support](mailto:rene.reinertsen@gmail.com)